 Judo Words and Terminology

-Soon you’ll be using Japanese words as you speak to you sensei (judo coach) and other judoka (judo player) dropping them into English sentences without even thinking about it.
+Soon you’ll be using Japanese words to speak to your sensei (judo coach) and judoka (judo players.)

 Why do judoka speak in Japanese?

 Judo comes from Japan and many of the judo commands and phrases remain in the original language.

 How will learning these words help you improve your judo?

 Judo commands are in Japanese.

 You won’t hear your judo coach say, “begin practicing now!” or telling you to “stop!” instead you will hear “Hajime!” and “Matte!”